Where There Is A Will, There Is A Way

 Parents primarily transport kids to practices and meets, although our school purchased one small bus this year.
 We are grateful.

-The creativity meter though needs to rise in daily practices when you have no gym, onsite track, locker room, traditional school transportation system, or weight room.
+The creativity meter, though, needs to rise in daily practices when you have no gym, onsite track, locker room, traditional school transportation system, or weight room.

 The Solutions

-In fact, my car is affectionately known as the JPII gym (the acronym for the school I coach at).
+My car is affectionately known as the JPII gym (the acronym for the school I coach at).

 We unload the equipment from my car daily, using the equipment from my car for our strength workouts.